-Ultrabatt batteries have a long service life (more than 5 years) and a very low self-discharge (about 3% every month), the batteries will will hold their charge for many months.
-However if you need to charge your battery in your garage then the Ultracharger is the best way to do it.
+Ultrabatt batteries have a very low self-discharge rate (about 3% every month) and will hold their charge for many months.
+However if you need to charge your Ultrabatt battery for some reason this is the perfect charger.

 The Ultracharger FBG1200 is fitted with the following conectors:

 - One set of alligator copper clips.

 Input Voltage 100-240V, 50/60Hz

 Battery nominal voltage 12V (13.2V)

 Max. charge current 1.2A

 Red/Green LED indicator showing charging status